Elena of Montenegro: Early life

-She was tutored by the Swiss governess Luisa Neukomm von Hallau (1845-1932), between the ages of six and twelve, after which she was educated at the Smolny Institute of Noble Maidens in Saint Petersburg in Russia until the age of 18.
+She was tutored by the Swiss governess from Hallau, Fräulein Luisa Neukomm (1845–1932), between the ages of six and twelve, and was thereafter educated at the Smolny Institute of Noble Maidens in Saint Petersburg, Russia, until the age of 18.
 She was interested in pastel painting, hunting and fishing.
 She also attended the Russian Imperial Court and collaborated with the Russian literary magazine Nedelya by publishing poems.

 Elena was described as shy and reserved but also rather stubborn.
 Very attached to traditions, with a sensitive soul and a lively and curious mind, she was endowed with a strong love for nature: her favorite flower was the cyclamen.
 She was a tall woman for her time, standing 180 cm (5 feet 11 inches), a notable contrast to her future husband who was 152 cm (5 feet).

 Engagement

-In Italy, Queen Margherita worried about the marriage of her only son, the future king, and in agreement with Francesco Crispi, who was of Albanian origin and eager for a greater influence for Italy in the Balkans, they arranged the meeting between the two young people.
+In Italy, Queen Margherita worried about the marriage of her only son, the future king, and in agreement with Francesco Crispi, who was of Albanian origin and eager for a greater influence of Italy in the Balkans, they arranged the meeting between the two young people.
 In April 1895 Elena attended the International Art Exhibition in Venice (at which she was presented to the king and queen of Italy) and the opera – where she was presented to Prince Victor Emmanuel.

-After another meeting in Russia, on the occasion of the coronation of Tsar Nicholas II, Victor Emmanuel formulated the official request to Elena's father, Nicholas I. On 18 August 1896, Elena and Victor Emmanuel became engaged during his visit to Cetinje.
+After another meeting in Russia, on the occasion of the coronation of Nicholas II of Russia, Victor Emmanuel formulated the official request to Elena's father, Nicholas I. On 18 August 1896, Elena and Victor Emmanuel became engaged during his visit to Cetinje.